osotechie/ha_aapalarm/README.md

 <br>

 > [!WARNING]
-> *This integration has not yet been tested with any newer ArrowHead Alarm System units like those powered by the EliteControl.
+> *This integration has not yet been tested with any newer Arrowhead Alarm System units like those powered by the EliteControl.
 It may work with the [EC-i RS232](https://www.aap.co.nz/shop/Alarm+Systems/Modules/EC-i+RS232.html) module.*

-This is a custom component for ArrowHead Home Alarm System using the IP / Serial module to integrate with Home Assistant.
+This is a custom component for Arrowhead Home Alarm System using the IP / Serial module to integrate with Home Assistant.

 ## 💽 Installation